Obsessed with food? 10 ways to change this

 You have likely dieted in the past

-I do not think I have met a client yet who describes this problem, who has not at some point dieted; restricted food; not eaten enough; been a bit too super-healthy or had strict rules around eating – whatever you want to call it.
+At some point, you’re likely to have restricted food: not eaten enough, been a bit too super-healthy or had strict rules around eating.
 Once you put your body into deprivation mode and then override natural hunger signals, you start to lose touch with your body.
 Rather than listening to when you are hungry and then eating, you have adopted rules instead.
-You no longer trust your body and it is understandably then hard to make decisions around eating.
+You no longer trust your body, and so it is understandably more difficult to make decisions around eating.

 What we learn from starvation studies

-We also know from starvation studies that, when food is limited, people become extremely preoccupied with it.
-They day-dream about food all day; they might start to hoard food or binge; they cut food up into very small pieces and take hours to consume it.
-Starving is the extreme, but any food deprivation will bring similar results even if on a milder scale and usually is accompanied with a strong preoccupation with food.
+We know from starvation studies that, when food is limited, people become extremely preoccupied with it.
+They daydream about food all day, start hoarding or bingeing on food, or cut food up into very small pieces and take hours to consume it.
+Starving is extreme, but any food deprivation will bring similar results, even on a milder scale and it is often accompanied by a strong preoccupation with food.

 The hangover effect from dieting

 Even once you stop dieting and try to eat normally again, your relationship with food has now changed.
-Pre-dieting, food was probably just food; now, your thinking around food has undergone a dramatic shift.
-You have unconsciously developed an ‘eating problem mindset’.
+Your thinking around food has undergone a dramatic shift and you have unconsciously developed an ‘eating problem mindset’.
 Cake (or whatever food you consider to be ‘bad’) is now evil, guilt-ridden, fattening, unhealthy and full-of-sugar, rather than just an enjoyable food.
-Therefore, it is hard to eat cake without lashings of judgement and feelings of failure, guilt and inadequacy.
+Therefore, it is hard to eat cake without lashings of judgement and feelings of failure, guilt, low self-esteem and inadequacy.
 Your self-worth has become intrinsically linked with what you eat.
-You have unconsciously set yourself a standard that is difficult to win at.
-Who can eat a perfect meal plan and sustain this over time?
+You have unconsciously set yourself a standard that is difficult to win and maintain.
+Which begs the question, who really can eat a ‘perfect’ meal plan and sustain this over time?

 10 ways to stop food obsession